 1993 and 1994 saw two more compilations, the Avalanche Christchurch EPs collection, which had an EP’s worth of music from five different bands, and the Good Things album, which collected 19 alternative rock bands from the same scene the Avalanche album explored.

 After EP releases in 1995 by Cicada (featuring Sola Rosa’s Andrew Spraggon) and Chicane, the label took a break when Mayes relocated to London.

 In 2001 Failsafe issued albums from Degrees K and Substandard, plus two EPs by the former.

-The 2004 Loverbatim album from Eskimo (Mayes, David Mulcahy (JPS Experience) and Michael Daly (YFC) was lauded by many, including the NZ Herald’s Russell Baillie, who called it “infectious fuzzpop, big on dreamy melodies, airy choruses and loopy pop hooks” and awarded it four stars.
+The 2004 Loverbatim album from Eskimo (Mayes, David Mulcahy (Jean-Paul Sartre Experience) and Michael Daly (YFC) was lauded by many, including the NZ Herald’s Russell Baillie, who called it “infectious fuzzpop, big on dreamy melodies, airy choruses and loopy pop hooks” and awarded it four stars.
 Trimming their name to Kimo, they issued a follow up in 2008, Surrender.

 In 2005 Failsafe redefined its focus as more of a boutique label with niche interest releases, announcing it was going to release 30 albums in 30 days.
 These were a loose gathering of reissues, compilations of long unavailable tracks and reverently collected anthologies of New Zealand music under the Retrogenic Series name.
 Amongst these were releases from Breathing Cage (Jay Clarkson), YFC, Eight Living Legs, Springloader, and Atomic Blossom.
 The label fell short of its 30-albums-in-a-month-target by a handful of discs, which were released later as completed.